-As we mentioned above, it’s actually very difficult to find a truly unsecured business line of credit—even if a lender doesn’t require physical collateral, they’ll often require a personal guarantee or implement a blanket lien to secure your credit line.
+It’s actually very difficult to find a truly unsecured business line of credit.
+Even if a lender doesn’t require physical collateral, they’ll often require a personal guarantee or implement a blanket lien to secure your credit line.

-This being said, if you’re looking to avoid putting up physical collateral, you’ll want to focus on lines of credit from alternative lenders.
-Lenders like Kabbage and OnDeck won’t require you to put up business assets for your line of credit, but they will likely ask for a personal guarantee or take out a lien on your business.
+To avoid putting up physical collateral, you’ll want to focus on lines of credit from alternative lenders.
+Lenders like OnDeck won’t require you to put up business assets for your line of credit, but they will likely ask for a personal guarantee or take out a lien on your business.

 On the other hand, if you are willing to put up collateral (and have other top qualifications) you may turn to bank or SBA credit lines.
 These lines of credit will also have the best rates and terms.

-With this in mind, it’s also important to consider that putting up collateral for your line of credit may not only make you more likely to qualify, (again, especially if you have bad credit or little time in business) but overall, it may also help you secure more desirable rates and terms.
+It’s also important to consider that putting up collateral for your line of credit may not only make you more likely to qualify, but overall, it may also help you secure more desirable rates and terms.

-This being said, online lines of credit aren’t only well-suited for businesses with less-than-ideal qualifications.
-In fact, if you have high qualifications but simply don’t want to go through the process of applying for a bank or SBA line of credit, you might turn to a lender like Fundation, who can offer a longer-term credit line with affordable rates, and funding in as little as one business day.
+If you have strong qualifications but simply don’t want to go through the process of applying for a bank or SBA line of credit, you might turn to a lender like Fundation, which can offer a longer-term credit line with affordable rates, and funding in as little as one business day.

 After you’ve narrowed down your options, you’re ready to start preparing your applications.

-Let’s say, for example, you considered your business’s qualifications and the different types of credit lines and decided that applying for a Kabbage line of credit and a BlueVine line of credit will be best for your business.
+Let’s say, for example, you considered your business’s qualifications and the different types of credit lines and decided that applying for a Fundbox line of credit and Bluevine line of credit will be best for your business.